Battle of Camp Supply

 Little Heart, a Kiowa war leader, began a series of depredations by murdering an officer’s Mexican servant as he slept in a tent at the post on May 28.
 The next morning, post interpreter Dick Curtis reported two horses stolen from his home five miles west of the post.
 The same day Kiowas attacked a supply train forty miles southeast of the post bound for the new agency.
 One teamster and fifty-eight mules were lost before the siege was lifted by Captain Louis Carpenter and his company of Buffalo Soldiers.

 The trail to Fort Dodge became increasingly dangerous for travelers.
-On May 31 at Bear Creek mail station, two privates of the Third Infantry were killed and their sergeant wounded.
-A supply train and an Army paymaster’s escort were attacked in the first week of June.
-In each instance, the arrival of troops from Supply averted disaster.
+On May 31 at Bear Creek mail station, two privates of the Third Infantry were killed, and their sergeant wounded.
+A supply train and an army paymaster’s escort were attacked in the first week of June.
+In each instance, the arrival of troops from Camp Supply averted disaster.

-The post itself became the target of hostilities when a civilian employee was killed while looking for stray stock within three miles of the post on the 30.
+The post itself became the target of hostilities when a civilian employee was killed while looking for stray stock within three miles of the post on May 30.
 On June 2 and 6, the post’s beef herd was attacked.
-The raiders came within a quarter of a mile in their attempts to run of stock.
+The raiders came within a quarter of a mile in their attempts to run off stock.